Skip to main content

 Figure \(\PageIndex{6}\): Structures of Sia α(2,6) Gal (human) and Sia α(2,3) Gal Gal (avian/swine)

-The H5N1 avian virus is deadly but lacks human-to-human transmissibility.
+The H5N1 avian virus is deadly but cannot be transmitted from person to person.
 Why?
-One reason is that it appears to bind deep in the lungs and is not released easily on coughing or sneezing.
-It appears that cell surface glycoproteins deeper in the respiratory tract have Sia (α2,3) Gal linkages which account for this pathology.
+One reason is that it appears to bind deeply in the lungs and is not easily released during coughing or sneezing.
+Cell surface glycoproteins deeper in the respiratory tract appear to have Sia (α2,3) Gal linkages, which account for this pathology.

-Small changes in the amino acids of the viral hemagglutinin (HA) could change the preference for binding between Sia α(2,6) Gal (predominant human form) and Sia α(2,3) Gal (predominate form in birds) on host cells, and could dramatically affect both human lethality and transmission.
+Small changes in the amino acids of the viral hemagglutinin (HA) could change the preference for binding between Sia α(2,6) Gal (the predominant human form) and Sia α(2,3) Gal (the predominant form in birds) on host cells and could dramatically affect both human lethality and transmission.
 Even though it was mostly of avian origin, the predominant 1918 hemagglutinin bound to the human Sia α(2,6) Gal.

-Figure \(\PageIndex{7}\) shows an interactive iCn3D model of a H1 1918 hemagglutinin with a human receptor (2WRG), in this case, just the Sia α(2,6) Gal disaccharide from a target N-linked glycoprotein.
+Figure \(\PageIndex{7}\) shows an interactive iCn3D model of an H1 1918 hemagglutinin with a human receptor (2WRG), in this case, just the Sia α(2,6) Gal disaccharide from a target N-linked glycoprotein.

 Figure \(\PageIndex{7}\): H1 1918 hemagglutinin with the human receptor - the Sia α(2,6) Gal dissachharide (2WRG).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...svY14r7wmnM1r5